Website Builder Architecture

 blocks | Reusable section/element groups (footer blocks, element blocks) shared across pages |

-posts | Blog metadata over a regular page (see Blog) |
+posts | Standalone blog posts (see Blog) |

 redirects | Per-church fromPath → toPath pairs, capped at 200 (see SEO) |